hybridsjs/hybrids/README.md

 You can read documention [here](docs/README.md).

-## Getting Started
+## Example

-Simple counter component can be defined like this:
+Simple Counter component can be defined like this:

 ```javascript
 class MyCounter {